sunnythepatel/serviantestapp/terraform/Readme.md

 We need to create a S3 bucket to store ```terraform.tfstate``` in S3 bucket.
 I am not sure but using terraform I wasn't able to create it automatically somehow so went with aws api.
 ##### How to create the RDS infrastructure?
 This example implies that you have already AWS account and Terraform CLI installed.
-1. cd terraform
+1. cd terraform/terraform_rds
+2. Edit the rds.tfvars file
-2. terraform init
+3. terraform init
-3. terraform plan
+4. terraform plan -var-file="rds.tfvars"
-4. terraform apply
+5. terraform apply -var-file="rds.tfvars" -auto-approve
-   Approximate 12 mins to create all resources
+   Approximate 12 mins to create all rds resources

 Note: it can take about 5 minutes to provision all resources
 ##### How to create the ECS-EC2 infrastructure?